suzyheath/shortfolio/readme.md

 Server is running on a Microsoft Azure VM.

 It runs on port 3000.
-We forward https requests from port 443 to 3000.
-For some reason http requests from port 80 sort themselves out without help.
+We forward https requests from port 443 to 3000, and http requests from port 80 to 8080, where a separate instance of express redirects their url to use https.

 ```
 sudo iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 443 -j REDIRECT --to-port 3000
+sudo iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80  -j REDIRECT --to-port 8080
 ```

-To view these rules use `iptables -L -t nat`.
+To view these rules use `iptables -L -t nat --line-numbers`.

 To delete the first rule from the PREROUTING chain use `sudo iptables -t nat -D PREROUTING 1`.